Cytopoint for Allergy Dogs

 - Your dog is going to be super happy not itching all year round

-Overall, you are probably going to be spending the same amount on a yearly basis compared to older classical therapies and multiple consultations.
+Overall, you are probably going to be spending the same amount on a yearly basis compared to older classical therapies with multiple consultations.

 Do dogs have asthma attacks?